Transversal Clifford and T-gate codes of short length and high distance: Quadratic Residue CSS codes

-Other extremal classical codes are not known for higher distances.
-However, some of the best known examples are realized by extended QR codes listed in Table~\ref{tab:triply_even_from_QR}.
-Besides being the shortest codes with transversal Clifford gates for a given distance, the first few members of the corresponding doubly even quantum family were also noted to provide better depolarizing pseudo-threshold than the surface and Bacon-Shor codes~\cite{cross_comparative_2009}.
-Doubling these codes yields the most qubit-efficient triply even codes known for their respective distances.
-They are listed in Table~\ref{tab:triply_even_from_QR}, and a comparison with the doubled color codes is presented in Figure~\ref{fig:qubit-count-comparison}.
+Other extremal classical codes that achieve the smallest possible lengths for their respective distances are not known, but many extended QR codes are either extremal or close to it (see Table~\ref{tab:triply_even_from_QR}).
+We use these to construct our DE code family in the second column of that table.
+Besides being the shortest codes with transversal Clifford gates for a given distance, the first few members of the corresponding DE quantum family were also noted to provide better depolarizing pseudo-threshold than the surface and Bacon-Shor codes~\cite{cross_comparative_2009}.
+Doubling these codes yields the most qubit-efficient weak triply even codes known for their respective distances.
+They are listed in Table~\ref{tab:triply_even_from_QR}.

-Infinite families of (not necessarily extremal) type-II self-dual codes exist whose distance scales linearly with the number of bits~\cite{rains_self-dual_2002, krasikov_linear_1997}.
-Applying the doubling procedure recursively to the quantum version of such a family produces triply even codes with parameters $[[O(d^2),1,d]]$, whose length scaling with \(d\) matches that of the family alluded to in a previous work~\cite[Section VI]{haah_towers_2018}.
-We plot the parameters of our family in Figure~\ref{fig:qubit-count-comparison} alongside the color codes, whose qubit count grows as the third power of the distance.

-Infinite families of classical QR codes also exist for arbitrary prime lengths $n=8m-1$ with $m\geq m_0$ for any $m_0$, as guaranteed by Dirichlet's theorem~\cite{apostol_introduction_1976}, and are straightforward to construct~\cite{macwilliams_theory_1977}.
-It then follows from the lower bound of Theorem~\ref{thm:sd_distancebound} and Lemma~\ref{lemma:Cperp-seldual} that doubly even quantum QR codes can be constructed for arbitrarily high distances.
+Infinite families of classical QR codes exist for arbitrary prime lengths $n=8j-1$ with $j\geq j_0$ for any $j_0$, as guaranteed by Dirichlet's theorem~\cite{apostol_introduction_1976}, and are straightforward to construct~\cite{macwilliams_theory_1977}.
+It then follows from the lower bound of Theorem~\ref{thm:sd_distancebound} and Lemma~\ref{lemma:Cperp-seldual} that DE quantum QR codes can be constructed for arbitrarily high distances.
 Making the conservative assumption that their distance is no more than one less the distance of their classical counterpart (as is the case for all of the explicit codes in Table~\ref{tab:triply_even_from_QR}), we can relate their distances to their length as follows,

+We apply the doubling procedure recursively to the quantum version of these codes, with the $[[95,1,7]]$ code as the initial triply even code.
+All the doubled codes that result are TE* as a consequence of Theorem~\ref{thm:dbling_te} with $m=-1$ for each doubly even QR CSS code and the $[[95,1,7]]$ TE code.
+Since $m=-1$ for this TE* family, we get a transversal implementation of the logical \T-gate for each of its member.

+Infinite families of self-dual codes also exist whose distance scales linearly with the number of bits~\cite{rains_self-dual_2002, krasikov_linear_1997}.
+Applying the doubling procedure recursively to the quantum version of such a family produces triorthogonal codes with parameters $[[O(d^2),1,d]]$, whose length scaling with \(d\) matches that of the family alluded to in a previous work~\cite[Section VI]{haah_towers_2018}.